 One of the great things about going paleo for me is no longer having the need to buy expensive commercial beauty products.
 Becoming aware that the skin is the largest organ in the human body which also has the ability to absorb toxins and chemicals I cannot go back to using lotions and creams with a huge list of unpronounceable chemicals.
 I now use single oils like coconut, olive, jojoba and rose hip oil instead of expensive lotions and make a lot of my own body wash, face scrubs and masks like this 2 ingredient anti-aging facial mask which consists of bananas and avocado's.

 Monday, 8 June 2015

 Vietnamese lemongrass pork ribs have always been one of my favourite dishes growing up.
 Traditionally this dish would be quite sweet, coming from the south where sugar is added to practically everything including savoury dishes and even salads.
-I've made this recipe paleo friendly and it still tastes amazing, even my non paleo Vietnamese friends approved :)
+This recipe is a paleo friendly version and approved by my mum.
+That says a lot ;)

 Sunday, 7 June 2015

 Pomelo's are a type of citrus fruit, quite like a giant grapefruit but very sweet and juicy without the bitter sourness.
 They grow in abundance in tropical regions and are very popular here in Vietnam.
 You can pick them up in most asian grocers or markets and I know they can be found back home in Australia.
 They have a very thick rind and pith that you need to peel off completely before you get to the sweet juicy flesh.
 This Vietnamese Pomelo Salad is light and refreshing and works well as a starter or side to an asian inspired meal.